Sounder (film): Plot

 David makes it to the Wishbone camp, but is unable to find Nathan and is ignored by the guards when he inquires after him.
-When he tries to ask the prisoners, a guard strikes his hand with an iron rod and chases him off the camp.
+When he tries to ask the prisoners, a guard strikes his hand with an iron rod and chases him away.
 On his journey home, he comes across a school with all black students, where the kind, outspoken teacher, Miss Johnson, bandages his injured hand and has him stay at her house and attend class at the school for several days before he starts for home again.
 One night, she shares books from her collection about important African-American historical figures with him and reads to him from the work of W.E.B.
 DuBois.

 After returning home, David longs to attend the distant school, but has largely given up on the dream when one day Sounder runs barking like he used to, to greet the returning Nathan, who was released from the work camp early after his leg was injured in a dynamite explosion.
 Seeing his father's depleted strength, David resolves to stay and work the farm in his place, but after learning of the school, Nathan is adamant that David go to attend it full-time.
 They have a heart-to-heart about how Nathan wishes for his children to escape the dead-end life of sharecropping and aspire to better things, and the next day, Rebecca and his siblings cheerfully see David off as Nathan takes him away to attend the school, accompanied by Sounder.